2mal3/pytailwindcss-extra/README.md

 It's not all roses, though.
 Giving up _Node.js_ means you won't be able to install plugins or additional dependencies for your _Tailwind CSS_ setup.
 At the same time, that might not be a dealbreaker.
-You can still customize _Tailwind CSS_ via the _tailwind.config.js_ file.
+You can still customize _Tailwind CSS_ via your CSS file.
 And the standalone build also comes with all official _Tailwind CSS_ plugins like `@tailwindcss/aspect-ratio`, `@tailwindcss/forms`, `@tailwindcss/line-clamp`, `@tailwindcss/typography` and of course `daisyUI`.
 So in 90% of _Tailwind CSS_ usage cases you should be covered, and the setup is so simplified now.